hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 **We are really only interested in #1 and #2 from above**.
 Using the design formula we provided `~ sampletype`, indicating that this is our main factor of interest.

-We will tell DESeq2 the contrasts we would like to make using the `results()` contrast argument.
-For this example we will save the unshruken and shrunken versions of results to separate variables:
+To build our results table we will use the `results()` function.
+To tell DESeq2 which groups we wish to compare, we supply the contrasts we would like to make using the`contrast` argument.
+For this example we will save the unshrunken and shrunken versions of results to separate variables.
+Additionally, we are including the `alpha` argument and setting it to 0.05.
+This is the significance cutoff used for optimizing the independent filtering (by default it is set to 0.1).
+If the adjusted p-value cutoff (FDR) will be a value other than 0.1 (for our final list of significant genes), `alpha` should be set to that value.

 ```r
 ## Define contrasts, extract results table, and shrink the log2 fold changes